bparanj/crystal/electronics/book/energy-frequency-vibration/work.md

 However, over long periods, even a thermos isn't perfectly closed, as it will eventually lose heat.
 In theory, a perfectly closed system would prevent all energy and mass exchange with its surroundings indefinitely, but in practical terms, this example approximates a closed system well enough for most applications.

 Other examples in physics include:

 - Gas in a sealed, rigid container where no heat or particles can escape.
 - Idealized physics problems, like a perfectly isolated system of particles in space.

 These closed systems help us study internal energy exchanges without external influences.

-Yes, an electronic circuit is typically considered an open system because it exchanges energy with its surroundings:
+An electronic circuit is typically considered an open system because it exchanges energy with its surroundings:

 1. Energy Exchange: